pandorasNox/presentations/04-local-kubernetes-development/slides/slides.md

 ### what are you doing local?
 #### Kubernetes Developer edition

-- set up infrastructure
+- (opt) set up infrastructure
-- provision infrastructure
+- (opt) provision infrastructure
-- check if it works
+- (opt) check if it works
-- write some code
+- write Kubernetes specific code
 - check if your code works

 Note: I assume